StefanGreve/configuration/README.md

 **Run the following scripts to bootstrap your system, preferably in order.**

-Symlink config files from the apps directory by force:
+Symlink config files from the `appSettings` directory by force:

 ```powershell
 ./bootstrap/configure.ps1 -All